adamplesca/Java-GUI/README.md

 ### Needed to make a GUI program that took input and wrote it to a *.txt* file.
-### It is a simple Task list tracker.
+### It is a simple task list tracker.
 Just add a task needed to be complete